mgeisler/version-sync/README.md

 }
 ```

-This test will ensure that the dependencies mentioned in your
+This integration test will ensure that the dependencies mentioned in
-`README.md` file is kept in sync with your crate version:
+your `README.md` file is kept in sync with your crate version.
+If
+everything is well, the test passes:

 ```
 $ cargo test --test version-numbers -- --nocapture
     Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs